ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 ## Project Context & My Role

 This project was a multidisciplinary team challenge.
 The main objective was to design and build a fully functional, scaled prototype of an industrial punching machine.
-The project integrated several engineering fields:
+The project integrated some engineering fields:
 * **Mechanical Design:** Creating the 3D model in SolidWorks and optimizing the structure.
 * **Materials & Physics:** Studying cutting forces, shear strength, and calculating tool wear in MATLAB.
 * **Signal Analysis:** Capturing and analyzing machine vibrations using Fourier Transforms (FFT) in MATLAB.